xavidelamo/mgci-docs/docs/source/defineenvs.rst

 Understanding scale vs resolution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The scale of a vector dataset is usually expressed in a similar way to paper maps, i.e. in a ratio to show the amount of reduction from the real world e.g.  1:50,000.
-A country’s vector LULC map will have been created a particular scale. determined by the Minimum Mapping Unit. i.e. the size of the smallest feature.
+A country’s vector LULC map will have been created at a particular scale. determined by the Minimum Mapping Unit. i.e. the size of the smallest feature.
 A nominal scale is will have been assigned to the dataset to reflect the scale at which the data were collected and mapped.
 Conversion to raster requires this scale to be converted to a resolution, i.e. an appropriate pixel size for the scale of the data.                                                              |

 To calculate map scale there are two parameters:  ground resolution and screen resolution.